One Way Ticket Tour

 It's a powerful story but hopefully an enjoyable watch too and there are also opportunties for the audience to take part in workshops and (on boat performances) to tour the ships.
 See the gig page for ticket details.

-As an experienced poet and creative practitioner in schools, I offer entertaining 20 - 60 minute performances and an engaging full or half day of follow-up workshops for nursery schools, infant, junior and secondary schools.
+As an experienced poet and creative practitioner in schools, I offer entertaining 20 - 60 minute performances and an engaging full or half day of follow-up workshops for nursery schools, infant, junior, secondary and special needs schools.
 I also do full week or long term residencies.
 For more details see the schools page.

 Through interactive poetry, song and art, the show charts some hilarious encounters and spooky adventures with bugs, mini-beasts and fantastical creatures.
 Creepy Crawly Story House is highly suitable for performances in studio theatres, libraries, community halls.
 It also works brilliantly in schools, especially for key stage 1 poetry or mini-beast projects.
 For more details and reviews see shows.